Stability and ribbon bases for the rank-selected homology of geometric lattices: Rank-selected homology of Boolean lattices

-It seems natural to ask whether this same approach may be used to analyze representation stability for other families of posets with $\fS_n$-actions.
+\begin{cor} $\{ W\!H_S(B_n)\} $ and $\{ \beta_S(B_n)\} $ are both finitely generated FI-modules with FI degree exactly $\max S$ and sharp stability bound of $2\max S - |S| + 1$. \end{cor} \begin{proof} For the Whitney homology statement, combine the sharp stability bound of $2\max S - |S|+1$ for $\{ \beta_S(B_n)\} $ proved in Theorem~\ref{thm:Bool-stability} with Proposition ~\ref{prop:WHS-bound-equals-betaS-bound-anyP-AGAIN} and Corollaries ~\ref{first-uniform} and~\ref{second-uniform}.
+For the rank-selected homology statement, combine Theorem~\ref{thm:Bool-stability} with Corollaries~\ref{first-uniform} and~\ref{second-beta}. \end{proof} It seems natural to ask whether this same approach may be used to analyze representation stability for other families of posets with $\fS_n$-actions.
 In the case of the partition lattice, we show in the remainder of this paper that the answer is yes, once certain obstacles are overcome.
 First we describe some of the issues that arise.

 One key challenge in the case of the partition lattice, and other geometric lattices, is that the analogues of $\beta_S(B_n)$ (and the closely related $\widehat{W\!H}_S(B_n)$) are no longer Specht modules of ribbon shape.
 We will, however, construct a sort of ``ribbon'' homology basis which does enable us to extend the viewpoint above.
 Arbitrary geometric lattices (including the partition lattice in particular) also present one other challenge; Littlewood-Richardson fillings are no longer available as a tool for analyzing $\fS_n$-modules that are not readily decomposable into Specht modules $\cS^\lambda$, in order to deduce an upper bound on $\lambda_1$.